GregJohnStewart/task-timekeeper/DesktopApp/README.md

 ## Workflow

-In general, this is how one works with Task timekeeper:
+In general, this is how one works with Task Timekeeper:

  - Make tasks to associate with timespans
  - Make a new work period to add spans to